Last Updated on April 11, 2021.

 Benefits of a dedicated external preamp

-This is because the circuitry of external/dedicated preamps is a lot more sophisticated, provide better headroom, less noise, etc.
+- Improved sound quality: The improvement in sound quality may not be as obvious at lower levels, but increasing the gain will provide a noticeable difference.
+This is because the circuitry of external/dedicated preamps is a lot more sophisticated, and they provide better headroom, less noise, etc.

-Allows for extra Mic Inputs: Using your mic with an external preamp will allow you to the connect it to the Audio Interface.
-But don’t use the XLR inputs on the front of the Interface, use the Line Inputs in the back.
+- Extra Mic Inputs: Using your mic with an external preamp will allow you to the connect it to the line inputs of the Audio Interface, essentially giving you more mic inputs.

 Note: Use XLR cable on one end (or on both if your setup will allow it) and TRS on the other; these are balanced cables (Stereo).